-Disciplinary recommendations to the Supreme Court by the Commission may range from removal from office down to public censure or reprimand.
+Disciplinary recommendations to the Supreme Court by the Commission are prescribed by the Mississippi Constitution, and include removal from office, suspension, fine, public censure or reprimand, or retirement. range from removal from office down to public censure or reprimand.
 Although the Commission generally does not impose disciplinary sanctions, but rather makes findings and recommendations for submission to the Supreme Court, it may, under Rule 6, dismiss cases or impose the lesser sanction of a private admonishment, without action by the Supreme Court.
 In the case of private admonishment, the Commission will notify the Chief Justice of the Supreme Court of its action.